vedranvuk/cmdline/README.md

 # cmdline

-Cmdline is handler based command line parser using a declarative approach.
+Cmdline is handler based command line parser.
 It supports Commands with SubCommands, multiple Option types and mapping to variables.

 Package is in experimental stage.